checkuponme/info/README.md

 #### Org Operations

-- Social media, hackathon presence and PR specialist
+- Social media, hackathon presence, marketing and PR specialists
 - Funding and Donor coordinator - Network and manage our relationships with donors and funding sources
 - Partner organization coordinator - Manage our relationships with other organizations
 - Financial Bookkeeper